arturguimaraes/food-order-app-redux/README.md

 ## Live Application

-Click [here](https://arturguimaraes.github.io/food-order-app-redux/) to go to the application.git s
+Click [here](https://arturguimaraes.github.io/food-order-app-redux/) to go to the application.

 ## Installation